CLA Higher Education Licence

 All members of academic staff in the UK may photocopy print resources.
 Only trained staff may scan or reuse copies from digital originals.
 If you need scanned material for students to access on Moodle, you should use the Library's digitisation service.
-Sonia Stevenson (Accounting and Finance) and Paul Hindley (Linguistics) can assist with occasional scanning for staff in their departments.
+Sonia Stevenson (Accounting and Finance), Sarah Elliott (DELC), Paul Hindley (Linguistics) and Emma Gardner (Sociology) can assist with occasional scanning for staff in their departments.
 The licence does not cover copying for use by students on campuses in Ghana or China.
 If you need material for students there, please contact the Copyright Officer.

 What can be copied?

 Copies may be made from books, journals and magazines published in the UK or the one of the other countries which have exchange agreements with the UK to permit UK licencees to copy legally from foreign books, journals and magazines.